 Three Viruses, Three Threats: Understanding COVID, Flu and RSV

-COVID-19 is stealing most of the headlines, but other respiratory threats are on the horizon this fall, including:
+COVID-19 is stealing most of the headlines, but other respiratory threats are out there:

-- Respiratory Syncytial Virus (RSV) cases in babies and children usually increase in the winter, but rates have spiked already in the Midwest and around the nation, and
+- Respiratory Syncytial Virus (RSV) cases in babies and children usually increase in the winter.

 - Influenza season usually begins in October and continues until spring.